JuanesFosch/JuanesFosch/README.md

 ## Hi!
 I'm Juan.
 I am training as a Back-End developer

 ### Now I'm focused on the Back-End, studying Python and Django mainly with the [RealPython.org](https://realpython.com/) platform and with the book [Crash Course](https://ehmatthes.github.io/pcc_2e/regular_index/) by [Eric Matthes](https://twitter.com/ehmatthes), in parallel doing the Back-End with Python course from Platzi.
-I'm learning Front-End skills by practicing on my projects, with HTML and CSS.
+I'm learning Front-End skills by practicing on my projects, with HTML, CSS and BootStrap.

 ### Currently I´m working on many practice projects:
   #### Next one's ready -->  [App Odonto](https://github.com/JuanesFosch/App-Odonto)